nikzayn/paytm-insider-task/Readme.md

 - Code structure could have been improved on frontend.
 - Uploaded Data doesn't have a persistant storage.
 - Backend is an overkill for this simple task, it's storing clodinary credentials.
 But, according to use case backend seems minimal.
+- Doesn't provide a support to go to previous state

 ### Edge Cases
 - Saving the image files on the cloud image hosting service called **Cloudinary**.